xuwang/kube-aws-terraform/README.md

 * Kubernetes 1.6.1, Docker engine 1.12.6
 * AWS provider integration (ELB,EBS)
-* Terraform 0.9.2 (can be defined in env), which runs as a container to make sure the team use the same version.
+* Terraform 0.9.3 (can be defined in env), which runs as a container to make sure the team uses the same version.
 * Terraform remote state on S3 storage
 * Autoscaling group for each etcd2, master, node, and vault cluster for hight availability
 * CoreOS for self-upgrade/patching management